wilburluce/ng-component-ideas/README.md

     <ng-container *ngIf="viewData$ | async as viewData">
 ```

-This single line of markup will tell Angular via the async pipe to:
+This single line of markup will tell Angular to:
 1) subscribe to your observable
-2) mark the component for change detection when a new value arrives
-3) handle the unsubscribe on destroy.
+2) handle the unsubscribe on destroy.

-There is no need to manage any of these things in typescript directly.
+There is no need to manage either of these things in typescript directly.
 This should make your code smaller, easier to understand,
 and easier to test.

 ### OnPush change detection